 If you’re planning your travelling to Peru and think you might be interested in a quick jaunt into Bolivia, then your main decision is going to be how to get there.
-You have four possible options, but only two if you have an ounce of curiosity or adventure about you.
-Let’s start by roundly dismissing the other two:
+The easiest and most common way to get into Bolivia is by bus.
+But some people would love to be able to do it by boat.

 A third route into Bolivia wins you full points for adventurousness, but at the risk of getting embroiled with South American bureaucracy, which is never the greatest idea in the world.
 If you go north from Puno, you reach the town of Juliaca.
 Even other Peruvians regard this place with awe as a nest of smugglers, bandits and ne’er-do-wells.
 In practice it’s just pretty grim: if you like tire shops, discount electrical stores and ironmongers you’ll fit right in.

 Its primary reason for existence appears to be for smuggling things into and out of Bolivia.
 And that could include you if you play your cards right.
 Small local buses called combis navigate unpaved roads north and east from Juliaca up to the Bolivian border at Puerto Acosta.
 Sometimes the border post here is staffed, in which case you’ll get some funny looks but a fresh Bolivian entry stamp; sometimes it’s not, in which case you’ll spend your first couple of days in La Paz haring around trying to find someone to give you one.
 An entry stamp, that is.
 What you do outside office hours is strictly your own business.